jellyfish1456/Biped-Humanoid-Robot-Battle/README.md

 3. It will show up a window.
 We choose "Default" in the kit preset, and choose "Servo commander 16" in the Left used module.
 Press "OK".
 ![pic27](https://github.com/christw16/Biped-Humanoid-Robot-Battle/blob/master/img/27.jpg)

 Then, it will pop up a warning sign to warn you to check to servo motors's position.
+Press "OK".

 ![pic28](https://github.com/christw16/Biped-Humanoid-Robot-Battle/blob/master/img/28.jpg)